Konstantin Von Wedelstaedt (GFDL 1.2 or GFDL 1.2), via Wikimedia Commons

 About London Heathrow Airport

-Heathrow Airport (), called London Airport until 1966 (IATA: LHR, ICAO: EGLL), is the main international airport serving London, the capital of England and the United Kingdom.
-It is the largest of the six international airports in the London airport system (the others being Gatwick, City, Luton, Stansted and Southend).
-The airport is owned and operated by Heathrow Airport Holdings, owned mostly by Qatar Investment Authority, Public Investment Fund and CDPQ.
-In 2023, Heathrow was the busiest airport in Europe, the fourth-busiest airport in the world by passenger traffic and the second-busiest airport in the world by international passenger traffic.
-As of 2023, Heathrow is the airport with the most international connections in the world.
+Heathrow Airport (IATA: LHR, ICAO: EGLL), also known as London Heathrow Airport and named London Airport until 1966, is the primary and largest international airport serving London, the capital of England and the United Kingdom.
+It is the largest of the six international airports in the London airport system (the others being Gatwick, Stansted, Luton, City, and Southend).
+The airport is owned and operated by Heathrow Airport Holdings.
+In 2025, Heathrow was the busiest airport in Europe, the fifth-busiest airport in the world by passenger traffic and the second-busiest airport in the world by international passenger traffic.
+Heathrow was the airport with the most international connections in the world in 2024.
+Heathrow was founded as a small airfield in 1930 but was developed into a much larger airport after World War II.
+It lies 14 miles (23 km) west of Central London on a site that covers 4.74 square miles (12.3 km2).
+It was gradually expanded over 75 years and now has two parallel east–west runways, four operational passenger terminals and one cargo terminal.

 © Wikipedia | CC-by-SA-3.0 | Read more …